 An excerpt from Philip’s book, The Destructive Power of Family Wealth, on family constitutions, can be found here: Excerpt on Constitutions and another on mobility in tax planning here: Thoughts on Mobility and Related Planning

-Philip is a member of the Advisory Committee of the Hong Kong University of Science and Technology’s Tanoto Center for Asian Family Business and Entrepreneurship Studies ( HKUST Tanoto Center ) and is a Founding Advisor to the Responsible Family Business and Wealth Ownership program created by Cambridge Judge Business School in relation to its family business and wealth initiatives.
-This includes The 21st Century Family Business programme in respect of which Philip is one of the lecturers and facilitators for that course.
-See Responsible Family Business and Wealth Ownership
+Philip is a member of the Advisory Committee of the Hong Kong University of Science and Technology’s Tanoto Center for Asian Family Business and Entrepreneurship Studies ( HKUST Tanoto Center ) and is a Founding Advisor to the Executive Education division of the Cambridge Judge Business School in relation to its family business and wealth initiatives.
+This includes The 21st Century Family Business programme in respect of which Philip is one of the lecturers and facilitators.
+See: The 21st Century Family Business

 Philip runs training and strategic change programs for a number of the worlds’ top private banks.

 Philip has also been a guest lecturer at the Chinese University of Hong Kong and for the Tsinghua Kaifeng Family Heritage Centre in Beijing and has been a member of the curriculum review committee for tax, trusts and wealth planning for the Singapore Wealth Management Institute.